cupid25/LordsBot/README.md

 Extra Notes:

-Had another version of the code with comments but ended up losing it somehow.
+Had another version of the code with comments but ended up losing that version a while back.
 Will be adding documentation and more comments when i got time.

 ...more info will be added later.